grmxque/HLL_CRCON_All_time_stats/README.md

 ...will need a CRCON restart (using `restart.sh` script) to be taken in account.

 ⚠️ This plugin requires a modification of the `/root/hll_rcon_tool/hooks.py` file, which originates from the official CRCON depot.
-If any CRCON upgrades implies updating this file, the usual upgrade procedure, as given in official CRCON instructions, will **FAIL**.
+If any CRCON upgrade implies updating this file, the usual upgrade procedure, as given in official CRCON instructions, will **FAIL**.
 To successfully upgrade your CRCON, you'll have to revert the changes back, then reinstall this plugin.
 To revert to the original file :
 ```shell